strangeloopcanon/barter_to_money/README.md

 The thesis we want to test empirically is:

-- As the number of agents \(N\) grows, the number of potential bilateral negotiations grows roughly like \(N^2\).
+- As the number of agents $N$ grows, the number of potential bilateral negotiations grows roughly like $N^2$.
 - Under a fixed communication budget (limited rounds/messages), this bilateral search/negotiation burden makes it hard to clear markets via pure barter.
-- Introducing a hub with a token (a money/clearing-house agent) collapses the communication graph into a star: each agent only needs to talk to the hub, and coordination load scales roughly linearly in \(N\).
+- Introducing a hub with a token (a money/clearing-house agent) collapses the communication graph into a star: each agent only needs to talk to the hub, and coordination load scales roughly linearly in $N$.

 An informal theoretical claim behind this is:

-- Under random endowments and targets, and a fixed per-agent communication budget (round cap \(R\) that does not grow with \(N\)), the probability that a purely bilateral protocol (or a local hierarchy without a token) fully clears the market goes to 0 as \(N \to \infty\).
+- Under random endowments and targets, and a fixed per-agent communication budget (round cap $R$ that does not grow with $N$), the probability that a purely bilateral protocol (or a local hierarchy without a token) fully clears the market goes to 0 as $N \to \infty$.
-- A star-shaped institution with a fungible token (money/Exchange) can, in contrast, keep success probability bounded away from 0 while using only \(O(N)\) messages (roughly “sell once, buy once” per agent).
+- A star-shaped institution with a fungible token (money/Exchange) can, in contrast, keep success probability bounded away from 0 while using only $O(N)$ messages (roughly “sell once, buy once” per agent).

 This repo implements a small, laptop-scale simulation of that contrast using OpenAI’s Responses API and GPT-5-mini class models.
 A slightly more formal model and communication-complexity sketch live in `theory.md`.